Westside, Los Angeles: Population

 In the 2000 census, the Westside (as defined by the Los Angeles Times Mapping Project) had a population of 529,427.
-In 2000, non-Hispanic whites made up 63% of the population.
-The areas within the city of Los Angeles that Los Angeles Almanac recognized as part of the Westside had a population of 413,351.
+At that time, non-Hispanic whites made up 63% of the population.
+The areas within the city of Los Angeles that the Los Angeles Almanac recognized as part of the Westside had a population of 413,351.

 Education

-Fifty-three percent of West Los Angeles residents aged 25 and older had earned a 4-year degree by 2000, according to Census Bureau figures quoted by the Los Angeles Times.
-They included 89,620 people with master's degrees or higher and 117,695 with bachelor's degrees.
-In addition, 95,187 people in that age range had some college experience.
-There were 46,823 with high school diplomas but 40,451 who had dropped out before graduating.
-As of 2019, the median income of the neighborhood was about $96,300.
+According to Census Bureau figures quoted by the Los Angeles Times, fifty-three percent of West Los Angeles residents aged 25 and older had earned a 4-year degree (or higher) by 2000.
+This included 89,620 people with master's degrees or higher and 117,695 with bachelor's degrees.
+In addition, 95,187 people in that age range had some college experience, 46,823 held high school diplomas, and 40,451 had dropped out before graduating.
+As of 2019, the median income of the neighborhood was approximately $96,300.

-The Westside is home to the University of California, Los Angeles (UCLA), a public research university in the Westwood neighborhood.
+The Westside is home to the University of California, Los Angeles (UCLA), a public research university located in the Westwood neighborhood.
 It is the second-oldest of the ten campuses of the University of California system.
 UCLA is considered a flagship campus of the University of California system, along with UC Berkeley.
-It offers undergraduate and graduate degree programs in a wide range of disciplines.
+It offers undergraduate and graduate degree programs across a wide range of disciplines.
 With an approximate enrollment of 28,000 undergraduate and 12,000 graduate students, UCLA is the university with the largest enrollment in the state of California and the most popular university in the United States by number of applicants.

 Other post-secondary schools in the Westside are as follows: